Operation Weiss: Forcing the way over Neretva

 Tito's new plan was to push the Germans back from Prozor to gain some space and breathing room, and then to cross the Neretva at Jablanica as fast as possible.
 The renewal of attacks on Konjic was not envisaged.
-Instead of using the road running through Konjic, the bulk of the Main Operational Group, with the Central Hospital and other non-combat units, was to cross the Prenj Mountain range right across the river at Konjic.
-As it was impossible to take along the tanks, trucks and heavy artillery, these were simply dumped into the river.
+Instead of using the road running through Konjic, the bulk of the Main Operational Group, with the Central Hospital and other non-combat units, was to cross the Prenj Mountain range just across the river between Jablanica and Konjic.
+As it was impossible to take along the tanks, trucks, and heavy artillery, these were simply dumped into the river.
 One of the necessary preconditions for this maneuver was the tight blockade of the town.
-After the 1st Proletarian Brigade had left the Ivan sedlo Pass to participate in the Gornji Vakuf counterattack, the bulk of the 718th Division, together with its headquarters, reinforced the garrison at Konjic.
+After the 1st Proletarian Brigade had left the Ivan Sedlo Pass to participate in the Gornji Vakuf counterattack, the bulk of the 718th Division, together with its headquarters, reinforced the garrison at Konjic.
 These forces were exerting pressure on the Partisan rearguards throughout the first days of March, and ultimately succeeded in pushing them back across Neretvica, some 10 km to the west of the town.
 On 5 March, the commander of the 3rd Partisan Division, Pero Ćetković, received an order to push the Germans back to the town, and seal-off the garrison for good.
 In fighting from 5 to 9 March, the Partisans reclaimed Ostrožac and other positions on Neretva, throwing the Germans back to their original positions.

 The final push over Neretva was to be carried out in the following fashion: